OUR WORK

 VALIDATING RECOMMENDATIONS

-We are hosting and participating in learning exchanges with pilot partners and deliberative dialogues with participants from all phases to workshop policy recommendations.
+We have hosted and participated in learning exchanges with pilot partners and deliberative dialogues with participants from all phases to workshop policy recommendations.

 LEGAL REVIEW

-BC Law Institute led a 70-page study paper on BC public hearing legislation and common law.
-They are currently leading an advisory-informed legal reform process to understand opportunities and implications for reform, and will be releasing a final Consultation Paper on Renovating the Public Hearing.
+BC Law Institute led a study paper on BC public hearing legislation and common law, followed by an advisory-informed process to understand opportunities and implications for legal reform.
+They recently released a final Report on Renovating the Public Hearing, after a period of public consultation.

 EVALUATION

-We have created a principles and values based rubric to evaluate pilot alternatives.
-The evaluation will track opinions, emotions, and knowledge changes created during the pilots via ethnographic observation, surveys, and interviews.
+We have created a principles- and values-based rubric to evaluate pilot alternatives.
+The evaluation tracked opinions, emotions, and knowledge changes created during the pilots via ethnographic observation, surveys, and interviews.

 PUBLIC EDUCATION & CONVENING

-We are creating public-facing communications via website, social media, opinion pieces and traditional media, as well as hosting dialogues, activities for high schools and seniors, and community events that celebrate public engagement and democracy to educate residents and build capacity in municipalities.
+We are creating public-facing communications via website, social media, reports, opinion pieces and traditional media, and hosting dialogues and community events that celebrate public engagement and democracy to educate residents and build capacity in municipalities.